dylanibehr/blog/README.md

 1. Check out all the cool things I can do.
 2. Isn't it awesome.
 3. Markdown is so fun.
+4. Lynnea is stinky!

-## Section 2: Markdown Basics
+## Section 2: So So Stinky

-Here are some basic Markdown elements:
+How can you be so stinky all the time?